 Energy from the plants and animals used to create woven products is transformed for human use.
 Mimicking nature in design, and sometimes shape, harvested or gathered materials transforms life into a beautiful piece with a spirit of its own.

-The energy in the surrounding environment, seen in the forms of waves, storms, and whales among other natural phenomena are interwoven into the fabric we call weaving today.
+The energy in the surrounding environment, seen in the forms of waves, storms, and whales, among other natural phenomena, are interwoven into the fabric we call weaving today.
 Many woven designs represent the surrounding natural environment, such as a slug’s trail, or lightening.
 Weaving is a culmination of human energy and energy from the surrounding environment.
 The reinterpretation of what we perceive around us, as seen through a weaver’s work is part of an international language (Kwiaahwah Jones) known by weavers throughout not only Haida Gwaii, but also throughout the world.

 True understanding of Haida weaving can only come from experiencing the weaving process.
 As Sherri Dick puts it